-Chair came to an end, and Dr. Ronald G. Pearl took over leadership duties from Sarnquist.
+Dr. Ronald G Pearl took over leadership duties from Sarnquist in 1999.
 Pearl had been at Stanford since his residency in 1977.
 As Chair, he inherited financial troubles stemming in part from the anesthesiologist shortage of the previous years.
 Research needed strengthening, and the clinical program needed more faculty.
 Pearl was able to get financial support from Stanford and Lucile Packard Children’s Hospital to put toward these goals.

 “During the past 11 years or so, we’ve had tremendous clinical growth,” Pearl says.
-“Pediatric anesthesia has probably more thanof time, and basically everything has grown.
+“Pediatric anesthesia has probably more than doubled in that span of time, and basically everything has grown.
 We have also had great expansion in research in terms of grant money, in terms of publications, and in terms of faculty involvement, particularly on the translational research side.”

 “Ron Pearl has really been the one that has taken Stanford to the next step, and that is the national and international recognition of a truly full and complete academic department that deserves to be recognized among the top five in the country,” says Rosenthal, who has known Pearl since his residency days.
 Pearl’s leadership has earned him praise outside of Stanford as well.